comses-education/github-starter-course/README.md

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️  on GitHub, GitLab, BitBucket, etc).

 GitHub repositories can contain a **README** plain text file in Markdown format.
-Every directory in your Git repository on GitHub will display its README when you view that directory on GitHub - here are [some](https://github.com/comses/winter-school-2022/tree/main/projects) [examples](https://github.com/comses/winter-school-2022/tree/main/initial-tutorial).
-This is a useful way to describe the contents of the directory, its purpose, and any additional context you think would be helpful for someone laboring to understand your code in the future (including your future self!)
+Every directory in your Git repository on GitHub will display its README when you view that directory on GitHub - here's [NetLogo's README](https://github.com/netlogo/netlogo#netlogo) and [the Julia language repository's README](https://github.com/JuliaLang/julia#the-julia-language).
+READMEs are a convenient and useful way to describe the contents of a directory in your GitHub repository - its purpose and any additional context you think would be helpful for someone laboring to understand your codebase in the future, including your future self.

 At a minimum it's good practice to add a README file to your repository's root directory to explain why your project is useful, what others can do with your project, and how they can use it.
-This file is also a README to show how to learn Git and GitHub. 😄 It's READMEs all the way down.
+This file that you're reading right now is a README to show how to learn Git and GitHub ♻.

 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).